elsevier-health/pss-adobe-target/README.md

 GET /target/activity?activity={activity mbox}&activity={activity mbox}

-This route will fetch one or more experience the current user is in as well as the offer delivered by those experiences.
+This route fetches one or more experience the current user is in as well as the offer delivered by those experiences.
+The route expects one or more activity query parameters.
+The activity parameter is the main mbox of the adobe target activity defined when creating the activity in Adobe Target.

 PUT /target/notification?mbox={mbox name}&mbox={mbox name}

 This route will send notifications to adobe target for one or more mboxes.
+The route expects one or more mbox query parameters.
+The mboxes correspond to the metrics setup when creating the activity in Adobe Target.
+This is how we will collect success metrics for server-side activities.

 ## Usage